Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Introduction

-Compounding these limitations, existing research is overwhelmingly concentrated on Western, Educated, Industrialized, Rich, and Democratic (WEIRD) populations \cite{henrich2010weirdest}.
-This geographic bias implicitly assumes a universal AI experience, potentially overlooking the moderating role of culture in human-AI interaction \cite{schimmelpfennig_moderating_2024,linxen2021how}.
-For example, Japanese culture and religious traditions that attribute spirit to non-human objects may predispose individuals to accept humanlike AI as social partners \cite{nomura_prediction_2008}.
-In contrast, Western traditions often maintain a sharper moral and ontological distinction between humans and machines, leading to greater skepticism toward attributing minds to artificial agents \cite{epley_when_2008,epley_seeing_2007}.
-Currently, most widely-used AI systems tend to reflect WEIRD humans and values \cite{atari_which_2023}.
-However, with rapid AI adoption outside the US and Europe \cite{chatterji_how_2025} and the emergence of models trained in non-Western regions \cite{microsoft_ai_economy_institute_microsoft-ai-diffusion-report_2025}, a culturally inclusive research framework is no longer just an academic ideal---it is a practical and ethical imperative.
+These methodological constraints are compounded by a geographic bias.
+Existing research is overwhelmingly concentrated on Western, Educated, Industrialized, Rich, and Democratic (WEIRD) populations \cite{henrich2010weirdest}.
+This geographic bias implicitly assumes a universal AI experience, overlooking the moderating role of culture in human-AI interaction \cite{robin_moderating_2024,linxen2021how}.
+For instance, Japanese culture and religious traditions that attribute spirit to non-human objects may predispose individuals to be more open to anthropomorphize AI \cite{nomura_prediction_2008}.
+In contrast, Western traditions often maintain a stricter moral and ontological boundary between human and machine \cite{epley_when_2008,epley_seeing_2007}.
+Compounding this skew, most widely used AI systems tend to reflect WEIRD values and culture \cite{atari_which_2023}.
+But with rapid AI adoption \cite{chatterji_how_2025}, and the emergence of models trained outside the US and Europe \cite{microsoft_microsoft-ai-diffusion-report_2025}, a more culturally inclusive research framework is no longer just an ethical ideal, it is a practical imperative for robust AI safety.